iescandon/5E-Ranch/README.md

 # 5E Ranch

-A mock e-commer website for a ranch built with Next.js, Mapbox API, Tailwind CSS, and Contentful CMS.
+A mock e-commerce website for a ranch built with Next.js, Tailwind CSS, and Mapbox API.
 Integrated Stripe Checkout (test mode) and Contentful CMS to explore modern CMS and payment processing integrations.
 Implemented webhooks to manage post-purchase workflows.

 https://www.5ewagyu.com/